-- Where a site has been graded and full boundary retaining has been constructed by LWP, the levels shall not be altered by more than 200mm.
-Any small retaining walls required as a result of building will not be the responsibility of LWP. - For sites with a cross-fall over the area of the proposed house pad, the following cut and fill is permitted:
+Where a site has been graded and full boundary retaining has been constructed by LWP, the levels shall not be altered by more than 200mm.
+Any small retaining walls required as a result of building will not be the responsibility of LWP.

+For sites with a cross-fall over the area of the proposed house pad, the following cut and fill is permitted:

 Fall Across House Pad Maximum Cut & Fill Permitted

 Up to 1.5m 600mm cut and 600mm fill

 1.5m to 2m 800mm cut and 800mm fill

-Over 2m 1,000mm cut and 1,000mm fill
+Over 2m 1000mm cut and 1000mm fill

+No fill is permitted within 1000mm of the side boundary.

+LWP may amend these requirements in exceptional circumstances.

+To assist with the installation of future side and rear fencing by the developer, no cut of more than 200mm should occur within 500mm of the boundary.
+Variations may be approved on a caseby-case basis (LWP fencing must be installed prior to onsite retaining at the owner's cost).

+Batters shall be no steeper than 1:3 for cut and fill.
+The use of stepped designs and/or dropped edge beams should be utilised to achieve the desired outcome.

+For Cottage Lots with developer provided retaining walls, the following requirements apply in relation to building offsets:

+On the low side of retaining walls, a minimum offset of 900mm from the boundary to the building façade shall be provided.

+On the high side of retaining walls, zero offset to the building line can be utilised where the developer provided retaining wall is replaced by a drop edge beam incorporated into the house slab design to retain the full height of fill.
+If a drop edge beam is not provided to retain the fill height, a minimum offset of 900mm from the boundary to the building line is required.

-- No fill is permitted within 1m of the side boundary. - Batters shall be no steeper than 1:3 for cut and fill.
-The use of stepped designs and/or dropped edge beams should be utilised to achieve the desired outcome. - Where permitted, retaining walls between lots shall be a maximum of 1m high.
-Where retaining is located forward of the building line or visible to the public, this shall be up to a maximum of 1m and constructed from masonry, rock or stone. - Where retaining is behind the building line and not visible from public view, Kopper log and treated pine sleeper retaining walls are permitted. - Where a fence, entry statement or retaining wall has been constructed by LWP it must not be removed, altered or the structural integrity be compromised in any way and must be maintained to the standard by which it was constructed.
+Where retaining is behind the building line and not visible from public view, Kopper log and treated pine sleeper retaining walls are permitted.

+Where a fence, entry statement or retaining wall has been constructed by LWP, it must not be removed, altered or the structural integrity be compromised in any way and must be maintained to the standard by which it was constructed.
-Example of side return panels & gate

-- Internal boundary fencing (provided by LWP) - Gates & side return panels (To be completed by the owner prior to the installation of the front garden package)

-4.1.2 Side and Rear Fencing
+4.1.2 Side & Rear Fencing

-- All side, rear and secondary street fencing will be installed by LWP to a maximum of 1.8m high. - Side dividing fencing will extend up to 1m behind the front building line.
-Secondary street fencing at 1.8m high will be provided for a maximum of 50% of the lot length.
-The purchaser will be responsible for installing the return panels of the fences (Colorbond is not permitted). - All side return panels or gates between the side boundary and the home must be installed prior to the installation of front yard landscape packages. - Side return panels or gates shall match or complement the colours and materials of the side fencing provided by LWP, or the colour and materials of the home.
+All side, rear and secondary street fencing will be installed by LWP to a maximum of 1800mm high.

+Side dividing fencing will extend up to 1000mm behind the front building line.
+Secondary street fencing at 1800mm high will be provided for a maximum of 50 percent of the lot length.
+The purchaser will be responsible for installing the return panels of the fences (Colorbond and other visually solid fencing are not permitted).

+All side return panels or gates between the side boundary and the home must be visually permeable and installed prior to the installation of front yard landscape packages.

+Side return panels or gates shall match or complement the colours and materials of the side fencing provided by LWP or the colour and materials of the home.